samratkapp/codecontent/README.md

 - npm vs yarn

-		dependency vs dev-dependency
-how to differenciate between dev and prod
+- how to differenciate between dev and prod
 NODE_ENV

-LTS ?

-localization in node ?
+- localization in node ?

 autenticating and authorizing api?